adkinsjd/adkinsjd.github.io/index.md

 title: Home
 ---

 Hi, I'm Josh Adkins.
-I am a second year PhD student in Electrical Engineering and Computer Science working with Prabal Dutta and [Lab11](http://lab11.eecs.berkeley.edu) at the University of California, Berkeley.
+I am a third year PhD student in Electrical Engineering and Computer Science working with Prabal Dutta and [Lab11](http://lab11.eecs.berkeley.edu) at the University of California, Berkeley.